-Dedicated to helping people, True Girt Law Firm's founding attorney Mosemarie Boyd ("Mosie") serves on Crawford County Search & Rescue (SAR) and Sebastian County SAR.
+Dedicated to helping people, True Girt Law Firm's founding attorney Mosemarie Boyd ("Mosie") served on Crawford County Search & Rescue (SAR) and Sebastian County SAR.
 Certified in swiftwater rescue, Mosie warned about the dangers of flooding on local roads during severe weather on 40/29 TV’s “Turn Around, Don’t Drown” news coverage (March 7, 2012).
 After deploying in response to catastrophic flooding at the Albert Pyke Recreation Area in 2010, the deadly Altus/Denning tornado in 2011, and devastating flash flooding that took the lives of responding law enforcement officers and trapped residents in Y-City in 2013, Mosie urges area residents to use caution during severe weather and when enjoying the great outdoors.

 Advocating for safe communities throughout Arkansas, Mosie presented the “Don’t Shoot” and Drug Market Intervention strategies in a speech to the Arkansas Association of Chiefs of Police annual convention in 2012.
 These successfully field-tested and nationally recognized strategies reduce crime, reduce costs, reduce incarceration—and help heal historic divisions between law enforcement and the communities they serve.
 After coordinating conference calls between the Chief of Police in High Point, NC, a national model for these strategies, and Arkansas police chiefs and other leaders in Texarkana, Pine Bluff, and Helena-West Helena, Mosie was excited to learn that Pine Bluff has launched the first pilot program in Arkansas.